Military history of Asian Americans: Iraq War

 Hundreds of Asian Americans have deployed to Iraq out of the 59,000 plus that are serving in active duty as of May 2009, with one study stating that 2.6 percent have been Asian American.
 The 100th Infantry Battalion (USAR) was activated in 2004 for its first deployment in Iraq, their first activation since the Vietnam War.
 At the end of that deployment the unit was authorized to wear the 442nd's sleeve insignia on the right shoulder, the first time this had occurred since World War II.
 The 100th Infantry Battalion was activated, and deployed to Iraq, for second time from 2008 to 2009.
 With Operation Iraqi Freedom and Operation New Dawn having ended, 78 Asian American service members died during the conflict.
+One of those who died was Staff Sergeant Emmanuel Legaspi, who was posthumously awarded the Silver Star Medal.
+Then Petty Officer Second Class Jonny Kim was awarded a Silver Star Medal for actions in 2006.

+Iran War

+An Asian American, Chief Warrant Officer 3 Robert Marzan, was killed in Kuwait during the 2026 Iran War.
+Additionally as of July 2026, an Asian American, has been wounded during the 2026 Iran war.